-From there we planned to head around the Spring Gully Loop to Skillogalee for lunch, then on to Mitchell, Kilikanoon, Olssen and (maybe) Crabtree on the way home.
+From there we planned to head around the Spring Gully Loop to Skillogalee for lunch.

+After lunch, we'd move on to Mitchell, Kilikanoon, Olssen and (maybe) Crabtree on the way home.

 Ambitious?

 Yes, but I thought it was doable with an early start if we were able to space the tasting and slip Mitchell (and maybe Kilikanoon) in before Skillogalee and lunch.